The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 — Inferno XXVI, 141-142

 Many translators add the word “God” in brackets or parentheses: “as God willed.”
-This is helpful for readers who need clarity.
-But does it help the text?
-Or does it betray it?
+This is helpful for readers who need clarity, but does it help the text or betray it?

 The Interpretive Crux: Admiration or Condemnation?

-Here is the puzzle that keeps me awake.
 Is Dante admiring Ulysses or condemning him?
 The text genuinely supports both readings.
-Dante gives Ulysses magnificent language.
-He allows him to speak with dignity and power.
+Dante gives Ulysses magnificent language and allows him to speak with dignity and power.
 No other fraud in the circle receives such eloquence.

 Yet Ulysses is undeniably damned.
-His voyage was disobedience.
-His speech was manipulation.
-His ambition killed his men.
+His voyage was disobedience, his speech was manipulation, and his ambition killed his men.
 These are facts Dante never lets you forget.

 The most honest translators sit in this tension without resolving it.
-They resist the temptation to make the text simpler than Dante made it.
+They resist the temptation to make the text simpler than Dante made it — Dante damns Ulysses with magnificent language and heroic dignity, and that’s not a mistake.
+His fraud is that he makes wickedness sound like virtue, and the translator has to hold both truths at once.

 Primo Levi and the Flame That Survives

 Translation becomes a matter of survival in an unexpected context.
-Primo Levi, imprisoned in Auschwitz, recited Canto XXVI from memory.
-He didn’t have a book.
-He had memorized Dante in Italian, long before the camp.
+Primo Levi, imprisoned in Auschwitz, recited Canto XXVI from memory—no book, only memorized Italian absorbed long before the camp.

 In his essay collection The Drowned and the Saved, Levi reflects on those recitations.
-He spoke the Italian words aloud in that hell-on-earth.
-The poetry kept him alive—not literally, but spiritually.
-The words reminded him he was human.
-That humans could create beauty.
-That the evil around him wasn’t the whole story.
+He spoke the Italian words aloud in that hell-on-earth, and the poetry kept him alive — not literally, but spiritually.
+The words reminded him he was human, that humans could create beauty, that the evil around him wasn’t the whole story.

 Why This Canto Matters Now

 Canto XXVI is not a historical artifact locked in the fourteenth century.
-It speaks to our moment with urgent clarity.
-We live in an age of fraudulent counsel.
-Rhetoric deployed to lead nations and individuals toward disaster.
-Speeches that sound noble while they destroy.
+We live in an age of fraudulent counsel, rhetoric deployed to lead nations and individuals toward disaster, speeches that sound noble while they destroy.

 There is no neutral translation of this canto.
-Every version is an interpretation.
-Every interpretation reflects choices about what human nature is, what ambition means, what constitutes fraud, and whether we can tell the difference between virtue and its excellent imitation.
+Every version is an interpretation, and every interpretation reflects choices about what human nature is, what ambition means, what constitutes fraud, and whether we can tell the difference between virtue and its excellent imitation.

 That is not a weakness of translation.
 That is its essence.
-When you sit down with Dante’s Ulysses, you are not passive.
-You are choosing which translation to trust, and in doing so, you are choosing how to read the world.
-Choose carefully.
-The flame is waiting.
+When you sit down with Dante’s Ulysses, you are not a passive reader.
+You are choosing which translation to trust — and in doing so, choosing how to read the world.
+There is no version of this canto that lets you stay neutral.
+Not even yours.